 What's the job really like?

-There are no specific entry requirements to become a painter and decorator.
+There are no specific requirements to become a painter and decorator.

-However, you can improve your chances of getting work and increase the amount you can earn by doing an apprenticeship and gaining a National Certificate in Painting and Decorating (Level 4).
-The Building and Construction Industry Training Organisation oversees painting and decorating apprenticeships.
+However, you usually need to complete an apprenticeship and gain a National Certificate in Painting and Decorating (Level 4).
+The Building and Construction Industry Training Organisation (BCITO) oversees painting and decorating apprenticeships.

 These programmes may help you gain an apprenticeship, but do not reduce the amount of time it takes to complete it.